tuomas56/garrulous-octo-broccoli/readme.md

 optional arguments:
-  -h, --help           show this help message and exit --html HTML          html source to render.
+  -h, --help           show this help message and exit --html HTML          html source file to render.
-  --css CSS            css to style html with.
+  --css CSS            css file to style html with.
   --renderer RENDERER  renderer to use: ppm, svg, tkinter --height HEIGHT      height of output document.
   --width WIDTH        width of output document.